pingcap/blog/getting-started-with-rails-tidb.md

 ### Configure `database.yml`

-There are two configurations you need to pay attention in `database.yml`:
+There are two configurations you need to pay attention to in `database.yml`:

 - Set `port` to `4000`.
 The local TiDB cluster uses `4000` as the default port.
 - Set the database connection variable `tidb_enable_noop_functions` to `ON`.
 Rails needs to use the `get_lock` function, which is disabled in TiDB by default.